 Generally speaking, 20 guilders was a good price for a painting when wages for a Delft cloth-worker were less than one guilder a day.
 "Some artists like Jan Steen and Gerard Houckgeest had income from breweries.
 Jan van de Capelle owned a cloth-dying works.
 Philips Koninck bought a canal shipping business.
 Many painters were happy to take up other better-paying jobs or to marry well.
 Meyndert Hobbema seems to have become a part-time painter in 1668 when he married the maid of an Amsterdam burgomaster and was given a well-rewarded post as a wine gauger, a sort of weights-and-measure inspector.
 Ferdinand Bol and Aelbert Cuyp both married wealthy women and could afford to paint less.
 Yet many artists, even the greatest, found it hard to sell their work for enough money and went through the ordeal of insolvency: among them were Jan van Goyen, who died in 16565; Frans Hals, who died in 1666; and Rembrandt, who died in 1669.
 Some, like Brouwer, Hals and de Witte turned to drink.
 Hals was usual 'filled up to his neck with drink every night,' Houbraken tells us.
 De Witte, dreadfully poor at the last, was found drowned in an Amsterdam canal, and presumed a suicide."26 Vermeer died presumably from a stroke brought on by his inability to provide for his numerous family brought on by the ruinous war with France which had virtually destroyed the art market.
 A side from these particular cases, an average artist's income exceeded that of most other craftsman.

-In the 17th century, painting was divided into roughly five categories: histories, including subjects from the Bible, history, mythology and allegories; landscapes, including seascapes and a variety of marine paintings; still-lives; genre painting; portraits.
+In the seventeenth century, painting was divided into roughly five categories: histories, including subjects from the Bible, history, mythology and allegories; landscapes, including seascapes and a variety of marine paintings; still-lives; genre painting; portraits.
 Although histories had been traditionally held as the most praiseworthy of all painting categories, the other four had gained considerable popularity from the early years of the century.
-In the beginning of the 17th century, histories had comprised about half of the half of those paintings listed while landscapes about one fifth.
+In the beginning of the seventeenth century, histories had comprised about half of the half of those paintings listed while landscapes about one-fifth.

 By the end of the century, landscape had increased to slightly less that half while histories had decreased to about only ten meager ten percent.
 Paintings with historical, mythological or allegorical content were significantly found only in the more valuable inventories, that is, in wealthy and, presumably, educated families.
 However, the persistent increase in the number of landscapes was accompanied by the lowering of price.
 Landscapes had become so popular and the competition so fierce that artist were always at odds as how to keep up with market's demand.
 Industrious Dutch painters experimented innovative techniques and considerably shortened the time necessary to finish a landscape.
 Consequentially they became cheaper.
 Descriptive detail gave way to a more "painterly" style in which artists had learned to suggest an infinite variety of lighting conditions with only few carefully chosen tones.
 The landscapes of Van Goyen, who had been one of the most prolific painters of his time (he painted more than 1,000 picture), were widely copied.

-By the end of the 17th century, the painting market had considerable declined although the older and more expensive masters were still sought after.
+By the end of the seventeenth century, the painting market had considerable declined although the older and more expensive masters were still sought after.

 One of the last developments in painting styles was the increase of genre painting, or representations of everyday life.
-The term genre, which reassumed paintings of bordellos, tavern brawls, peasant life and quite upper-class interiors such as those of Vermeer, each had its own denomination.
+The term "genre," which reassumed paintings of bordellos, tavern brawls, peasant life and quiet upper-class interiors such as those of Vermeer, each had its own denomination.

-While the production of paintings in the first half of the 17th century rose, it leveled off for a few years and then plummeted after the war with England of 1665-67 and trickled to nothing after the so-called rampjaar (year of disaster) in 1672.
+While the production of paintings in the first half of the seventeenth century rose, it leveled off for a few years and then plummeted after the war with England of 1665–1667 and trickled to nothing after the so-called rampjaar (year of disaster) in 1672.
 Some cities in the Netherlands were more vulnerable than others to the decline in the art market.

 Utrecht's art community stopped growing about 1650 while the number of painters in Delft increased for another decade.
 Marten Jan Bok has argued that "the market for paintings was vulnerable to cyclical trends in the economy, since art is not one of life's primary necessities.
 Moreover the durability of paintings was such that living masters were increasingly forced to compete with their deceased colleagues, whose work reappeared on the market every tine an estate was put up for sale.
 At some point in the 1650s oversupply began negatively to affect prices, and many artists were forced to declare bankruptcy or to seek other employment."28